Japanese American Culture

 This section was produced in collaboration with The Asian Reporter, a community newspaper featuring international and Pacific Northwest news and events with an Asian focus.

-Thirteen stone markers commemorate the history of the Issei (first generation Japanese) and their descendants in the Japanese American Historical Plaza.
+Thirteen stone markers commemorate the history of the Issei (first-generation Japanese) and their descendants in the Japanese American Historical Plaza.
 One hundred ornamental cherry trees link the plaza to the Friendship Circle, where you’ll find a “singing” sculpture created to celebrate Portland’s 30-year Sister City relationship with Sapporo, Japan.
-Guided tours are offered by Japanese American Museum of Oregon.
+Guided tours are offered by the Japanese American Museum of Oregon.

 Japanese American Museum of Oregon